-The requirements of this standard represent a significant change from the existing requirements in IAS 39 in respect of financial assets.
-The standard contains two primary measurement categories for financial assets: amortised cost and fair value.
-A financial asset would be measured at amortised cost if it is held within a business model whose objective is to hold assets in order to collect contractual cash flows, and the asset's contractual terms give rise on specified dates to cash flows that are solely payments of principal and interest on the principal outstanding.
-All other financial assets would be measured at fair value.
-The standard eliminates the existing IAS 39 categories of financial assets: assets held-to-maturity, financial assets available for sale and loans and receivables.
+The standard contains two main categories of financial asset valuation: amortized cost and fair value.
+A financial asset is measured at amortized cost if it is held under a business model whose objective is to hold assets in order to gain the contractual cash flows and contractual terms of the assets provide on certain dates, cash flows only as payment of principal and interest on the balance due.
+All other financial assets are measured at fair value.

-Translator's explanatory note: The above translation of the Financial Statements is provided as a free translation from Romanian which is the official and binding version.
+^{}Translator's explanatory note: The above translation of the Financial Statements is provided as a free translation from Romanian which is the official and binding version.

-NATIONAL BANK OF MOLDOVA NOTES TO THE FINANCIAL STATEMENTS For the year ended la 31 December 2013 z.
+z.
 New standards and interpretations not yet adopted (continued)